AyomideKayode/SickleSmart/README.md

 25-02-2024

-Modified testimonials section
+- Modified testimonials section
-Rewrote the newsletter section.
+- Rewrote the newsletter section.

+26-02-2024

+- Footer section was done and full page is responsive for mobile and tablets.